R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Robustness check of the R-VGAL algorithm

 A plot of the trajectory of the variational mean across R-VGAL iterations reveals that R-VGAL is unstable during the first few iterations.
 The blue lines in Figures~\ref{fig:trajectories_S1000_Sa1000} and~\ref{fig:trajectories_seed2023_S1000_Sa1000} show the trajectories of the variational mean for each of the parameters across 10 independent runs of the R-VGAL algorithm, on the original ordering and on a random ordering of the data, respectively.
 The initial trajectories of the fixed effect parameters in Figure \ref{fig:trajectories_S1000_Sa1000} vary significantly (for example, between -50 and 0 for the intercept $\beta_0$), and the trajectory of $\tau$ is dragged up to nearly 7 before progressively dropping towards 4.
 This potentially contributes to the biased posterior mean of $\tau$.
 In Figure~\ref{fig:trajectories_seed2023_S1000_Sa1000}, where the data were randomly reordered, the trajectories of the parameters are less variable initially, which then allows the variational mean to converge towards the true values more rapidly.
 This shows that the R-VGAL algorithm is unstable while traversing the first few observations, making the algorithm sensitive to the ordering of the data.

-We propose a tempering approach (in Section~\ref{sec:tempering} of the main paper) to make the R-VGAL algorithm more robust.
-By tempering the first few observations, the R-VGAL posterior estimates become much more consistent across different data orderings.
-Figures \ref{fig:var_test_temper10_S100_Sa100} and \ref{fig:var_test_temper10_seed2023_S100_Sa100} show the posterior density estimates from 10 independent runs of the R-VGAL algorithm using the original ordering of the data and a random ordering of the data, respectively, with tempering done on the first 10 observations.
-These figures show that the posterior density estimates of R-VGAL with tempering are consistent across two different orderings of the data, and also consistent with those obtained from HMC.
+We propose a damping approach (in Sect.~\ref{sec:damping} of the main paper) to make the R-VGAL algorithm more robust.
+By damping the first few observations, the R-VGAL posterior estimates become much more consistent across different data orderings.
+Figures \ref{fig:var_test_temper10_S100_Sa100} and \ref{fig:var_test_temper10_seed2023_S100_Sa100} show the posterior density estimates from 10 independent runs of the R-VGAL algorithm using the original ordering of the data and a random ordering of the data, respectively, with damping done on the first 10 observations, and with Monte Carlo sample sizes $S = S_\alpha = 100$.
+These figures show that the posterior density estimates of R-VGAL with damping are consistent across two different orderings of the data, and also consistent with those obtained from HMC.

-Figures~\ref{fig:var_test_temper10_S1000_Sa1000} and~\ref{fig:var_test_temper10_seed2023_S1000_Sa1000} display the R-VGAL posterior densities using the original ordering and the random ordering of the data, respectively, with tempering done on the first 10 observations, and Monte Carlo sample sizes increased to $S = S_\alpha = 1000$.
+Figures~\ref{fig:var_test_temper10_S1000_Sa1000} and~\ref{fig:var_test_temper10_seed2023_S1000_Sa1000} display the R-VGAL posterior densities using the original ordering and the random ordering of the data, respectively, with damping done on the first 10 observations, and Monte Carlo sample sizes increased to $S = S_\alpha = 1000$.
 There is now very little difference between the posterior densities using the original and the random ordering of the dataset.
-The red lines in Figures~\ref{fig:trajectories_S1000_Sa1000} and~\ref{fig:trajectories_seed2023_S1000_Sa1000} show the parameter trajectories obtained from R-VGAL with tempering, on the original ordering and the random ordering of the data, respectively.
-The trajectories with tempering (plotted in red) are much more stable than those without tempering (plotted in blue), especially during the first few iterations.
-These figures suggest that tempering is effective in reducing the variability of R-VGAL estimates while traversing the first few observations and increases the algorithm's robustness to different data orderings.
+The red lines in Figures~\ref{fig:trajectories_S1000_Sa1000} and~\ref{fig:trajectories_seed2023_S1000_Sa1000} show the parameter trajectories obtained from damped R-VGAL, on the original ordering and the random ordering of the data, respectively.
+The trajectories with damping (plotted in red) are much more stable than those without damping (plotted in blue), especially during the first few iterations.
+These figures suggest that damping is effective in reducing the variability of R-VGAL estimates while traversing the first few observations and increases the algorithm's robustness to different data orderings.
 Other random orderings of the data give similar results.